Greater Albania: Kosovo

 Kosovo has an overwhelmingly Albanian majority, estimated to be around 90%.
 The 2011 census stated a higher percentage Albanian people, but due to the exclusion of northern Kosovo, a Serb-dominated area, and a partial boycott by the Romani and Serb population in south Kosovo, those numbers are unreliable.

 Montenegro

-The irredentist claims in Montenegro are in the border areas, including Kraja, Ulcinj, Tuzi (Malësia), Plav and Gusinje, and Rožaje (Sandžak).
-According to the 2011 census, the Albanian proportion in those municipalities are following: Ulcinj–14,076 (70%), Tuzi–2,383 (50%), Plav–(19%), Rožaje–188 (2%).
+The irredentist claims in Montenegro are in the border areas, including Kraja, Mërkot and Shestan (Ulcinj and Bar), Malësia (Tuzi) and Sandžak (Plav, Gusinje, and Rožaje).
+According to the 2023 census, the Albanian proportion in those municipalities are following: Ulcinj (74%), Tuzi (63%), Gusinje (34%), Plav (9%), Rožaje (5%), Bar (4%) and Podgorica (1%).
 The claim on the Sandžak area, where the Albanian community is small and the Bosniak community is the majority, is based on the Albanian state borders in World War II and presence in the late Ottoman period.

 North Macedonia

 The western part of North Macedonia is an area with a large ethnic Albanian minority.
 The Albanian population in North Macedonia make up 25% of the population, numbering 509,083 in the 2002 census.
 Cities with Albanian majorities or large minorities include Tetovo (Tetova), Gostivar (Gostivari), Struga (Struga) and Debar (Diber).

 In the 1980s, Albanian irredentist organizations appeared in the SR Macedonia, particularly Vinica, Kicevo, Tetovo and Gostivar.
 In 1992, Albanian activists in Struga proclaimed also the founding of the Republic of Ilirida (Republika e Iliridës) with the intention of autonomy or federalization inside Macedonia.
 The declaration had only a symbolic meaning and the idea of an autonomous State of Ilirida is not officially accepted by the ethnic Albanian politicians in North Macedonia.